tayloraswift/swift-unidoc/Guides/docs.docc/Quickstart.md

 The documentation compiler lives in this repository, and is packaged as a normal SwiftPM executable target.

-To invoke the compiler, run the `UnidocBuild` tool and pass it a single argument, which is the name of the package you want to build documentation for.
+To invoke the compiler, run the `ssgc` tool and pass it a single argument, which is the name of the package you want to build documentation for.
 In our case, the “package” is `swift`, which is a special name identifying the standard library itself.

 @Code(file: load-standard-library.sh, title: load-standard-library.sh)